zhangrengang/SubPhaser/README.md

    - Cluster into subgenomes by a K-Means algorithm and estimate confidence level by the bootstrap.
    - Identify subgenome-specific kmers.
    - Identify significant enrichments of subgenome-specific kmers by genome window/bin, which is useful to identify homologous exchange(s).
-2. The LTR module to identify and analysis subgenome-specific LTR-RT elements (disbale by `-disable_ltr`):
+2. The LTR module to identify and analyze subgenome-specific LTR-RT elements (disable by `-disable_ltr`):
-   - Identify the LTR-RTs by `LTRhavest` and/or `LTRfinder` (time-consuming for large genome, especially `LTRfinder`).
+   - Identify the LTR-RTs by `LTRharvest` and/or `LTRfinder` (time-consuming for large genome, especially `LTRfinder`).
    - Classify the LTR-RTs by `TEsorter`.
-   - Identify subgenome-specific LTR-RTs by test the enrichment of subgenome-specific kmers.
+   - Identify subgenome-specific LTR-RTs by testing the enrichment of subgenome-specific kmers.
-   - Estimate the insertion age of subgenome-specific LTR-RTs, which is helpful to estimate the divergence–hybridization peroid(s).
+   - Estimate the insertion age of subgenome-specific LTR-RTs, which is helpful to estimate the divergence–hybridization period(s).
-   - Reconstruct phylogenetic trees of subgenome-specific LTR/Gypsy and LTR/Copia elements, which is helpful to infer the evolution history of these LTR-RTs (disbale by `-disable_ltrtree`, time-consuming for large genome).
+   - Reconstruct phylogenetic trees of subgenome-specific LTR/Gypsy and LTR/Copia elements, which is helpful to infer the evolutionary history of these LTR-RTs (disable by `-disable_ltrtree`, time-consuming for large genome).
-3. The visualization module to visualize genome-wide data (disbale by `-disable_circos`):
+3. The visualization module to visualize genome-wide data (disable by `-disable_circos`):
-   - Identify the homologous blocks by `minimap2` simply (disbale by `-disable_blocks`, time-consuming for large genome).
+   - Identify the homologous blocks by `minimap2` simply (disable by `-disable_blocks`, time-consuming for large genome).
    - Integrate and visualize the whole genome-wide data by `circos`.

 The below is an example of output figures of wheat (ABD, 1n=3x=21):

 ![wheat](example_data/wheat_figures.png)
 **Figure.
-Phased subgenomes of allohexaploid bread wheat genome.** Colors are unified for each subgenome in subplots `C-F`, i.e. the same color means the same subgenome.
+Phased subgenomes of allohexaploid bread wheat genome.** Colors are unified with each subgenome in subplots `C-F`, i.e. the same color means the same subgenome.
-* (**A**) The histgram of differential k-mers among homologous chromosome sets.
+* (**A**) The histogram of differential k-mers among homologous chromosome sets.
 * (**B**) Clustering and (**C**) principal component analysis of differential k-mers that enables the consistent partitioning of the genome into three subgenomes.
 * (**D**) Chromosomal characteristics.
 Rings from outer to inner:
    - (**1**) Karyotypes of subgenome assignments by a k-Means algorithm.